johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-31-migrating-from-github-pages-to-azure-static-web-apps/index.md

 }
 ```

-Take this and save it as the `AZURE_CREDENTIALS` secret in Azure.
+Take this and save it as the `AZURE_CREDENTIALS` secret in GitHub.

 ### `WORKFLOW_TOKEN` - Azure accessing the GitHub container registry